gradle/gradle-build-action/README.md

 ### Finding a matching cache entry

 In most cases, no exact match will exist for the cache key.
 Instead, the Gradle User Home will be restored for the closest matching cache entry, using a set of "restore keys".
 The entries will be matched with the following precedence:
-- An exact match on OS, workflow name, job id, matrix and Git SHA
+- An exact match on OS, job id, workflow name, matrix and Git SHA
-- The most recent entry saved for the same OS, workflow name, job id and matrix values
+- The most recent entry saved for the same OS, job id, workflow name and matrix values
 - The most recent entry saved for the same OS and job id
 - The most recent entry saved for the same OS